 What is Sobriety

 Sobriety is the state of not being affected by alcohol; not being drunk.
-It means being sensible, solemn and not intoxicated.
+It means being sensible, solemn, and not intoxicated.

 Firstly, let’s take a look at the initial physical/emotional effects you may expect in the first 30 Days –

-What Are the Physical Effects Sobriety
+What Are the Physical Effects of Sobriety

-In the first month of sobriety, naturally, your skin will start to purge of the toxins currently in your system.
+In the first month of sobriety, naturally, your skin will start to purge the toxins currently in your system.
 Whether cleansing from alcohol or another type of substance, your body is trying to clear out anything that hinders everyday functions of the body to ensure that it will operate as smoothly as possible.

-For more information on specific detoxification symptoms, take a look at our Medical Detox
+For more information on specific detoxification symptoms, take a look at our Medical Detox Overview page.

 - Jitters or itchiness